 Messages that are sent to you are actually sent to your swarm.
 The messages are temporarily stored on multiple Service Nodes within the swarm to provide redundancy.
 Once your device picks up the messages from the swarm, they are automatically deleted from the Service Nodes that were temporarily storing them.

-Note that this is not the same as a peer-to-peer architecture.
-Per the Session FAQ,
+Note: This is not the same as a peer-to-peer architecture.
+Per the Session FAQ here,

 Third-party testing and audits of Session